RajArgha/RajArgha/README.md

 - 👋 Hi, I’m @RajArgha
 - 👀 I’m interested in ...
-Coding| Hacking| Shayeri
+Cloud | Hacking
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ...with me
-- 📫 How to reach me ...
+- 📫 How to reach me in Linkdin
-- 😄 Pronouns: ...Raj
 - ⚡ Fun fact: ...
-Watching Documentary
+Watching Documentary Movie | Gaming

 <!---
 RajArgha/RajArgha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.